Skip to main content

 Key requirements under Indonesia’s Halal Law

-The Halal Law expands the scope of goods for which mandatory halal certification is required, including beyond goods that have traditionally been required to be halal certified.
+The Halal Law expands the scope of goods for which mandatory halal certification is required.
 It also extends the requirement to include export services such as slaughtering, processing, storage, packaging, transport, marketing and presentation.

-Under the Halal Law, exporters will need to:
+Under the Halal Law, exporters will be required to:

 Scope of products and timeframes for implementation

 Meeting the requirements of the Halal Law will become mandatory at different times for different products.
-Exporters are welcome to begin voluntarily adhering to the new halal certification requirements ahead of the mandatory implementation date although this is not strictly necessary.
-The phased implementation period for the Halal Law is summarised in the table below.
+Exporters are welcome to begin voluntarily adhering to the new halal certification requirements ahead of the relevant mandatory implementation date, although this is not strictly necessary.
+The implementation dates for different product classes are summarised in the table below.

 Food and beverage products

-Indonesian Minister of Religious Affairs Regulation 816/2024 provides a full list of food and beverage products (in Indonesian) that are required to undertake halal certification by HS code.
+Indonesian Minister of Religious Affairs Regulation 816/2024 provides a full list of the Harmonised System (HS) codes of food and beverage products that will require halal certification (in Indonesian).

 Medical devices